djfritz/number/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/djfritz/number.svg)](https://pkg.go.dev/github.com/djfritz/number)

-Package number implements arbitrary precision decimal floating point numbers and associated arithmetic.
-Unlike binary floating point numbers, package number stores decimal digits of the significand as decimal values (stored as a []byte).
-This means that decimal representations can be stored exactly (unlike many numbers in binary floating point).
+Package number is a from scratch implementation of arbitrary-precision decimal floating point numbers and associated arithmetic.

-Currently the only type in this package is `Real`, which is meant to represent a real (ℝ) number.
+Currently the only supported type is `Real`, which represents a real (ℝ) number.
 Eventually complex (ℂ) and rational (ℚ) numbers will be supported.

 Arithmetic operations do not modify their operands and return values are always deep copies of underlying data.
 This simplifies programming patterns, but causes additional memory usage.
-Additionally, return values of operations will have the precision of the operands (largest if precision is different), and the rounding mode of the receiver operand.
+Additionally, return values of operations will have the precision of the operand with the largest precision and the rounding mode of the receiver operand.

 ## Example